0010ru/datalgo/README.md

 # DatAlgo

-This repository contains code written in C for learning algorithms and data structures.
+This repository contains code written in C and LLVM Assembler code for learning algorithms and data structures.
 The repository is structured as follows:

 - `data/**/*.txt`: sample input data for algorithms.
 - `src/**/*.c`: implementation of manipulation algorithms, including sorting and searching.